-When trying to create a smart factory environment, it firstly comes down to the practical aspects such as overall system architecture and ensuring the multitude of new sensors and actuators will have the ability to communicate via a network.
+When trying to create a smart factory environment, it first comes down to the practical aspects such as overall system architecture and ensuring the multitude of new sensors and actuators will have the ability to communicate via a network.

 Industrial networks should be thought of as the foundation of the smart factory.
-Used for process control and monitoring, they utilize protocols (a set of rules that the system must adhere to) to govern the language, media and topology of the network itself.
+Used for process control and monitoring, they utilize protocols (a set of rules that the system must adhere to) to govern the language, media, and topology of the network itself.
 By using industrial networks, you can make your sensors and actuators more intelligent, which will eventually lead to better performance, more flexible manufacturing and the ability to integrate factory installations with IT systems.

-Communication enabled devices are used extensively in the modern factory.
-Microprocessor based systems provide advanced functions such as analogue monitoring, control and high speed motion control as well as data sharing over communication networks.
+Communication-enabled devices are used extensively in the modern factory.
+Microprocessor-based systems provide advanced functions such as analogue monitoring, control, and high-speed motion control as well as data sharing over communication networks.

 It’s clear that the shift towards the industrial internet of things (IIoT) is driving changes in the market.
 Ethernet networks are rapidly gaining popularity.
-Many of these networks and protocols are specifically designed for industrial applications, as they offer integration with the IT infrastructure, Internet connectivity and remote monitoring.
+Many of these networks and protocols are specifically designed for industrial applications, as they offer integration with the IT infrastructure, Internet connectivity, and remote monitoring.

 Many of the Ethernet networks and protocols, such as PROFINET IO, EtherNet/IP, EtherCat and Modbus TCP, have been around for the past 15 years.
 However, until now, the prohibitive cost of installing these systems limited the scope of possible applications to those requiring the highest levels of sophistication.
-As a result, more economical fieldbus networks such as PROFIBUS DP, DeviceNet, CANopen and AS interface have been popular in the past for less complex operations.
+As a result, more economical Fieldbus networks such as PROFIBUS DP, DeviceNet, CANopen and AS interface have been popular in the past for less complex operations.

-In all types of industries where process automation is applied, we are seeing the traditional fieldbus slowly getting squeezed out of the picture.
+In all types of industries where process automation is applied, we are seeing the traditional Fieldbus slowly getting squeezed out of the picture.
 This is mainly due to the cost of Ethernet networks and protocols coming down and the rise of emerging technologies in the market, such as wireless networks and open communications protocols.

-One such relatively new open communication protocol is IO-Link.
+One relatively new open communication protocol is IO-Link.
 Started in 2008, IO-Link could be the next significant industrial protocol as it is a perfect local extension of a superior Industrial Ethernet network.
 It is the first I/O technology for communication with sensors and actuators to be adopted as an international standard (IEC 61131-9).
-This means that devices can be integrated in the same way in all commonly used fieldbus systems and automation systems, right up to enterprise resource planning (ERP) level.
+This means that devices can be integrated in the same way in all commonly used Fieldbus systems and automation systems, right up to enterprise resource planning (ERP) level.

-The high-performance point-to-point interface is based on the 3-wire connection that has all the simplicity of a plug-and-play installation.
+The high-performance point-to-point interface is based on the 3-wire connection that has all the simplicity of plug-and-play installation.
 IO-Link modules use standard, non-shielded cables to connect slave devices to the IO-Link master.
 This reduces the cost of cabling by a factor of five compared to protocol-specific cables.
 Each device’s configuration can be stored and downloaded into a new device if a replacement is needed, with no programming required.

 The key to unlocking the power of these intelligent devices is in making this diagnostic information easy to access.
-IO-Link allows for cyclic data exchange capabilities so you can easily send the valuable information directly to where it needs to go, either to an HMI screen, a signal light, or a maintenance request.
+IO-Link allows for cyclic data exchange capabilities so you can easily send valuable information directly to where it needs to go, either to an HMI screen, a signal light, or a maintenance request.
 If sensor or actuator parameters need to be changed or calibrated, that can be done remotely—even while the production line is still running—and that means shutdowns and stoppages can be avoided.

 There are more than 130 companies in the IO-Link community, which represents over 3.5 million nodes achieved in the field.
 Factors such as the ease of installation, greater control and the improved diagnostics capabilities of IO-Link, has won the technology a substantial user base.
 It seems this type of IO technology is a definitive stride towards the ‘smart factory’ of intelligent devices that manufacturers have been eagerly awaiting.